ilyagubarev/concept-scala-boot/README.md

-# Proof Of Concept: Web Server With Scala And Spring Boot
+# Proof Of Concept: Scala + Spring Boot
 Proof of concept for REST-ful web service application developed in Scala with Spring Boot framework